 Why Catholic?

-Why Catholic is a question, many Christians find themselves wrestling with.
+Why Catholic a question that many Christians find themselves wrestling with.
 Catholicism is not a denomination.
 It is the original, One, Holy, Universal & Apostolic Church.
-Universal understood properly means for ALL time, for ALL people, and for ALL places.
+Universal, properly understood, means for all time, for all people, and for all places.

 All forms of Christianity, of which the denominations number in the 10s of thousands, splintered from the original Christian Church, which was the Universal/Catholic Church.

 It has been downhill ever since.
-People have been claiming to have the authority to interpret scripture and that each man can come to the right conclusion when they read it on their own and no authority is needed.
+People have claimed to have the authority to interpret scripture and that each individual can reach the correct conclusion when reading it on their own, without any authority being required.
 The results are obvious.
-You don’t need to be a theologian to understand they all can’t be true.
-And more importantly, Christ, prayed that his Church be one, he, of course, knew that men with their own pride would divide and fall away.
+You don’t need to be a theologian to understand that they all can’t be true.
+And more importantly, Christ prayed that his Church be one; he, of course, knew that men with their own pride would divide and fall away.

 “And I have given them the glory you gave me, so that they may be one, as we are one” — John 17:22

 This protestant theology, however, is completely illogical, since the Bible itself did fall out of the sky neatly bound up.
-The Canon of the Bible was established by the Christian Catholic church in 397 at the council of Carthage.
+The Canon of the Bible was established by the Catholic Church at the Council of Carthage in 397.
 This is a historical fact and not a matter of theological interpretation.
-Most, if not all, non-Catholic Christian denominations start with the Bible, the Bible Martin Luther gave them which removed books.
-In other words, they go back to the 1500s, the Catholic Church, no matter what you think of it goes back to the time of Christ, another historical fact.
+Most, if not all, non-Catholic Christian denominations start with the Bible, the Bible Martin Luther gave them, which removed books.
+In other words, they go back to the 1500s; the Catholic Church, no matter what you think of it, goes back to the time of Christ, another historical fact.

 What Jesus Did